rsksmart/ri-aggregation/core/tests/loadnext/README.md

 Without any configuration supplied, the test will fallback to the dev defaults:

-- Use one of the "rich" accounts in the private local Ethereum chain.
+- Use one of the "rich" accounts in the private local Rootstock chain.
 - Use mintable "DAI" token.
 - Connect to the localhost zkSync node and use localhost web3 API.